UK Pension Transfers to Australia

 - Transfers to an overseas scheme which was not a QROPS would be treated as unauthorised payments and attract tax charges of 40%, or higher.

 This, and the fact that pensions are usually indexed in some fashion, has to be balanced out against the benefits of transfer into an Australian superannuation, and most particularly the tax benefits.
-It is recommended that you obtain professional advice on these matters and it is now a legal requirement that professional advice is obtained in the UK before a transfer out of a defined benefit scheme (below a certian value) is available..
+It is recommended that you obtain professional advice on these matters and it is now a legal requirement that professional advice is obtained in the UK before a transfer out of a defined benefit scheme (above a certain value) is available.

 HMRC announced that the introduction of a 25% overseas tax charge (OTC) with effect from March 9, 2017.
 The OTC applies if none of the following conditions apply:

 - the member is resident in the same country in which the QROPS receiving the transfer is established